SEARCH CHEAP FLIGHTS

 In order to obtain a Long Stay Employment Visa, you must first obtain a sponsorship permit.
 If you have the required permit, you will need to submit the following documents to apply for the visa:

-- Previous qualifications and work experience
+- Previous qualifications and work experience, such as:

-- A letter from your Irish employer confirming your employment and income, which must be over €34,000
+- A letter from your Irish employer disclosing the details of your employment and income – if your employer is providing your accommodation, it must also be stated in this letter.

 Long Stay Volunteer Visa